Mizosu97/oneshot_linux/README.md

-Credits to [RedstoneRuler](https://github.com/RedstoneRuler) and [CaveJohnson](https://github.com/CaveJohnson376) for writing the original patch.
+Credits to [RedstoneRuler](https://github.com/RedstoneRuler) and [CaveJohnson](https://github.com/CaveJohnson376) for creating the original patch.

 # Installing OneShot on Linux